 Nelson was killed by a fatal gunshot wound at the Battle of Trafalgar on 21 October 1805.
-There were at least three eyewitness accounts that confirm Nelson said "Kiss me Hardy" prior to his death.
+Read more about the circumstances of his death and the debate surrounding his final words below.

 What were Nelson’s last words?

 There has been extensive debate over Nelson's final words to Captain Hardy on board HMS Victory.

 At least three surviving eyewitness accounts declare that Nelson said "Kiss me Hardy" prior to his death.
 Surgeon William Beatty, Chaplain Alexander Scott and Purser Walter Burke all noted the moment of tenderness between Nelson and his flag captain.